 As an employer that doesn’t pay the apprenticeship levy, you pay just 5% towards the cost of training and assessing an apprentice.

-The government will pay the rest up to the funding band maximum.
+The government will pay the rest up to the maximum funding band.
 You’ll pay the training provider directly and agree on a payment schedule.
 If you employ fewer than 50 employees, then the government will pay 100% of the costs of apprenticeship training.
-If you exceed the funding band maximum, you’ll need to pay all the additional costs.
+If you exceed the maximum funding band, you’ll need to pay all the additional costs.

 When you hire new apprentices between 1 August 2020 and 31 January 2021, you can apply for extra funding to give your organisation a boost.